Palestinians reflect on the Nakba: 'It's part of our lives' – DW – 05/15/2023

 Advertisement

 Haya Sinwar is a 22-year-old student and comes from a refugee family.
 She lives in Jabalia refugee camp in Gaza City.
-The Hamas-ruled Gaza Strip has been sealed off by Israel and partially by Egypt for over 16 years.
+The Gaza Strip - ruled by the militant-islamist group Hamas that is classified as terrorist organization by the EU and others - has been largely sealed off by Israel and partially by Egypt for over 16 years.

 "The Nakba is a long Palestinian tragedy, and it is the only event that lives with us every day.
 It concerns me as a refugee.
 I live in a [refugee] camp, and I have economic, social and political challenges, I know nothing but the camp, crammed houses and narrow streets, noise and few services, and the general atmosphere is gloomy.
 I think when a person grows older, and watches life outside the Gaza Strip, it becomes clear that we don’t live a normal life.